jadijadi/gittutorial/all-notes-from-tutorial.md

 # Git Commands

 1. **Initializing a Git Project:**
+   A repository (or repo) in Git is a storage location where your project's files, along with their entire version history, are stored.
+It tracks all changes, allowing you to collaborate, revert, and manage versions effectively.

    To start a new Git repository for your project, use the following command:
    ```